Introduction

 MerKurio was developed as command line tool and provides two main functionalities through dedicated subcommands.

-subcommand identifies and extracts sequence records from fasta or fastq files based on query k-mers, with full support for paired-end reads where matching in one read extracts both mates.
+The extract subcommand identifies and extracts sequence records from fasta or fastq files based on query k-mers, with full support for paired-end reads where matching in one read extracts both mates.

-subcommand annotates sequences in SAM or BAM alignment formats according to the k-mers that they contain following the SAM Optional Fields Specification with user-defined labels (default “km”).
+The tag subcommand annotates sequences in SAM or BAM alignment formats according to the k-mers that they contain following the SAM Optional Fields Specification with user-defined labels (default “km”).

 It was developed to sinmplify downstream analysis of selected k-mers by tracing them back to their sequences in the original data.